fizzwiz/fluent/src/blog/TOC/Getting Started/Intro.md

 - A **search** is expressed as an iteration via the `Each` class.
 - A **priority queue** (from the companion library `@fizzwiz/sorted`) is used to manage search order.

-A quick introduction to the pattern is [here](p/Search-And-Select).
 We'll explore this pattern more deeply in future articles.

-## A Library That Matches Your Thinking
+## 🧠 A Library That Matches Your Thinking

 While this library was designed with a powerful patterns in mind, `Each` and `What` can be appreciated even outside that context.
 They offer a **fluent, natural syntax** that allows your code to mirror your thought process.

 > _"Make your code align with your thoughts!"_ — that’s the motto of `@fizzwiz/fluent`.

-## Documentation and More
+## 📝 Documentation and More

-- 📄 Auto-generated API documentation is available at: [GitHub Pages](https://fizzwiz.github.io/fluent)
+- 📘 Auto-generated API documentation is available at: [GitHub Pages](https://fizzwiz.github.io/fluent)
 - 📚 This blog provides a more conceptual, example-driven tour of the library.